 The U.S. Government funds various scientific research and development projects through its Small Business Technology Transfer (STTR) program.
 The purpose of the program is to promote research by U.S. companies engaged in innovation and commercialization of technology.

 Only small for-profit businesses are eligible to apply for these Federal awards.
 Small businesses receiving STTR awards must collaborate with a non-profit research institution, like a university.
-Although STTR awards, like Small Business Innovation Research (SBIR) awards (Policy RA06 “SBIR Collaboration Policy”), facilitate innovative research and technology development, the STTR program has different criteria to accomplish those goals.
+Although STTR awards, like Small Business Innovation Research (SBIR) awards (RA06 - Small Business Innovation Research (SBIR) Collaboration), facilitate innovative research and technology development, the STTR program has different criteria to accomplish those goals.
 The Principal Investigator for an STTR award, unlike for an SBIR, need not be a full-time employee (at least 51%) of the small business.
-The Principal Investigator needs to be a full-time employee (at least 51%) of either the collaborating research institution or the small business, and must have a formal relationship with the small business.
-The Principal Investigator for an STTR award must, however, devote at least 10% of his or her effort to the STTR project.
+The Principal Investigator needs to be a full-time employee (at least 51%) of either the collaborating research institution or the small business and must have a formal relationship with the small business.
+The Principal Investigator for the prime STTR award must, however, devote at least 10% of his or her effort to the STTR project.
 STTR awards also require that the collaborating research institution perform at least thirty percent (30%) of the award.
 At least forty percent (40%) must be performed by the small business.
 The remaining thirty percent (30%) of an STTR award may be performed by the small business, the research institution, or additional third parties.